 Neighborhoods of Amsterdam

 What is not to love about the Dutch culture?!
 There is a lot to discover in the Netherlands and Amsterdam is the perfect place to start.
 Amsterdam is the cultural capital of the Netherlands and there are many historical highlights in Amsterdam.
-The Dutch are an interesting breed of people and above all, the Dutch are pragmatic people.
+The Dutch are an interesting breed of people and if you arrived as a single- no worries; there are a lot of dating sites and other opportunities in the Netherlands.
+Above all, the Dutch are pragmatic people.
 You can always trust a Dutch person to tell it like it really is and go straight to the point.
 Body language is in the Netherlands of high importance.
 If you meet somebody for the first time it is normal to greet with a handshake, but if you know the person or you are long-term friends it is normal to give a 3-point kiss.
 The Dutch keep strict agendas and it is an absolute must to come on time.
 Punctuality is something that is embedded deeply in the Dutch culture; it keeps the Dutch society ticking.

 The Dutch are famous for their bargain hunting.
 If you want to start your own shop in Amsterdam it would be smart to put signs on the window with ‘uitverkoop’ (sale) or with ‘nu in de aanbieding’ (special offer).
 This will guarantee that your shop will be filled with Dutchies within a matter of minutes.
 One other characteristic of the Dutch culture is that they are modest.
 Most Dutch people do not like to draw to much attention to them.
 It is very common to downplay wealth and they do not speak openly about (business) successes that they have had.